BouglaceMarouane/DD-CMC/README.md

 ## 👤 Contributor

-🚀 Curated and shared by **@BouglaceMarouane**, Digital Development trainee at CMC and a passionate about building innovative digital solutions and supporting the next generation of developers at CMC.
+🚀 Curated and shared by **@BouglaceMarouane**, Digital Development trainee at CMC and passionate about building innovative digital solutions and supporting the next generation of developers at CMC.